da667/Autosnort3/readme.md

 	 - Enables JSON logging for snort alerts (logs to: `/var/log/snort/alert_json.txt`, configured to rollover after 1GB)
 	 - Enables JSON logging for the OpenAppID listener (logs to: `/var/log/snort/appid-output.log`)
 	 - Configures the DAQ for inline mode operation, using the interface names defined in the `full_autosnort.conf` file
- - Installs, configures and runs pulledpork, a rule download and configuration management script with the following arguments:
+ - Installs, configures and runs pulledpork3, a rule download and configuration management script with the following arguments:
-	 - `-W` (this option is used to work around strange bugs where LWP doesn't appear to honor the http_proxy and https_proxy variables)
 	 - `-vv` (high verbosity, logging all events to the `/var/log/autosnort3_install.log` file for debugging purposes)
 	 - `-c /usr/local/etc/pulledpork/pulledpork.conf` (location of the primary configuration script)
 	   - The pulledpork.conf that ships with Autosnort3 sets the IDS policy to "security"
-	- `-l` (log major successes or failures to syslog)
-	- `-P` (process rules even if no new rules were downloaded)
- - A cron job is configured to run `pulledpork.pl` daily at midnight with all of the arguments above, except for `-vv`
+ - A cron job is configured to run `/usr/local/etc/pulledpork3/pulledpork.py` daily at midnight
  - Configures the service `snort3.service` that performs the following tasks
 	 - Enables service persistence for snort3, and will also try to re-start the service if the snort process dies, and retries every 60 seconds
 	 - runs `ethtool` on service startup against both network interfaces defined in `full_autosnort.conf` to disable both the LRO and GRO settings